 Lord, help me to make room for you this Advent.
 Help me to clear out every nook and cranny of my heart and soul and to let go of all things that are not of you.
 Come into my heart.
 Give me the grace to respond to you freely and trust you completely.
 Fill me with your love and your grace.
 I know that you are all I really need, so please help me to choose you—every time.
 Let every movement of my heart and soul bring greater glory to you, Lord.
 Amen.

-Reflection for Week 3: Mary's Impossible Dream
+Reflection: Mary's Impossible Dream

 In the musical “Man of La Mancha,” when Dulcinea asks Don Quixote what it means to “follow his quest,” he responds by singing “The Impossible Dream.”
 Mary, who awaited the birth of Jesus some 2,000 years ago just as we do this Advent, could have written the song.
 She certainly lived it.